Vital Records Online

 required documents

-What Documents Are Required to Order State of Montana Birth Certificates?
+What Documents Are Required to Order State of Montana Birth Certificate?

 You must provide proof of identity when ordering a certified replacement of your Montana birth record, such as a state-issued driver’s license, passport, or U.S. Military ID.
 The requirements may vary depending on your circumstances, as defined by the Montana Department of Public Health and Human Services (DPHHS).
 Review the table below for all the necessary documents and information before placing your order.